Tuition Rates, Payments & Refunds

 Payments

 Payments may be made in person at the Cashier window of the Business Office during normal business hours.
-Payments may also be placed in the drop box located on the Business Office door.
 Mineral Area College accepts cash, check, money orders, as well as Visa, Mastercard, American Express and Discover debit or credit cards.

 Payments may also be made by using a credit card via the telephone or by mailing your check to the address below.
 Your canceled check is your receipt.
 Checks must be for the exact total and must be received by the Business Office by the published deadlines.